Reading Sufficiency Act (RSA)

 How can I help as a parent?

 Practice makes perfect!
 Providing a quiet place and time where your student can read is very helpful.
 Reading with or to the student shows how reading should sound and creates a joy of reading.
 Making sure your student has books at their reading level is also important.
-If you do not have “just right’ level books at your home, encourage your student to bring books from school or visit the local Tulsa County Library.
-The teacher or school librarian can help you with this.
+If you do not have “just right’ level books at your home, encourage your student to bring books from school or visit the local Tulsa City-County Library.
+The teacher or school librarian can help you with your book selection.